anhquan99/markdown/Technical/DevOps/Azure/Exam guide/Event-Based.md

 | IoT Hub | Telemetry steaming | Two-way communication.
 Device registration and settings management.
 Free Standard tier. | No flexible pricing models.
 Sophisticated integration devices with Azure IoT Edge.
 | Notification Hubs | Event broadcasting | Multi-platform support.
 Free tier. | Lack of troubleshooting tools.
 A limited number of supported platforms. |
 | Event Grid | Pub/Sub and reactive programming | Consumption-based pricing.
 Integration with other services.
 Topic support. | The event delivery sequence can be changed. |

+## Notes
+- You have an instance of Azure Event Grid.
+You need to ensure an application can receive events filtered by values in the advanced filtering options.
+	- Use `advanced`.
+An advanced filter is used to filter events by values in the data fields and specify the comparison operator.
+	- An event type filter is used to send only certain event types to the endpoint.
+	- A subject filter is used to specify a starting or ending value for the subject.
+	- Topics is not a type filter, the event grid topic provides an endpoint where the source send events.
+- You create an Azure Service Bus topic with a default message time to live of 10 times.
+You need to send messages to this topic with a time to live of 15 mins.
+The solution must not affect other applications that are using the topic.
+	- Use create a new topic with a default time to live of 15 mins.
+Send the message to this topic.
+	- To avoid affecting existing applications, the time to live of the existing topic must not be change.
+A new topic needs to be created.
+	- Changing the topic's default time to live will affect other applications.
+	- A message-level time to live cannot be higher than the topic's time to live.
+	- To avoid affecting existing applications, the time to live of the existing topic or queue must not be changed.